Conflux-Chain/conflux-documentation/docs/general/blockchain-security/create-wallet.md

 ### Key Components of a Wallet

 A wallet doesn't actually store your cryptocurrencies.
-Instead, it stores the keys that prove your ownership of these assets on the blockchain.
+Instead, it manages the keys that prove your ownership of these assets on the blockchain.
 Here are the key components:

-1. **Random Seed**: This is a large, randomly generated number that serves as the foundation of your wallet.
-It's the most crucial piece of information.

-2. **Mnemonic Phrase**: Also known as a seed phrase or recovery phrase, this is a sequence of 12-24 common words that represents your random seed in a human-readable format.
+1. **Mnemonic Phrase**: Also known as a seed phrase or recovery phrase, this is a sequence of 12-24 common words that serves as the foundation of your wallet.
 For example:
    "apple banana cherry dog elephant frog golf hotel igloo jelly kite lemon"

-3. **Private Key**: This is a long string of numbers and letters derived from your random seed.
+2. **Private Key**: This is a long string of numbers and letters derived from your mnemonic phrase.
 It's used to sign transactions and prove ownership of your assets.

-4. **Public Key**: Derived from your private key, this is used to generate your wallet address where you can receive funds.
+3. **Public Key**: Derived from your private key, this is used to generate your wallet address where you can receive funds.

-5. **Wallet Address**: This is like your account number in traditional banking.
+4. **Wallet Address**: This is like your account number in traditional banking.
 You can share this with others to receive funds.

 ### The Importance of Securing Your Wallet